Azure/blobxfer/docs/10-cli-usage.md

 command requires at the minimum, the following options if invoked without a YAML configuration file:

+* `--mode` specifies the source Azure Storage mode.
+This defaults to `auto` which will target Azure Blob storage (any blob type).
+To upload to Azure File storage, set this option to `file`.
 * `--storage-account` for the source remote Azure path
 * `--remote-path` for the source remote Azure path
-* `--sync-copy-dest-mode` for the destination mode
+* `--sync-copy-dest-mode` for the destination mode.
+If `auto` is specified for this option, the destination mode will be set the same as the source `--mode`.
+These options need not be the same which allows for object-transform copy operations.
 * `--sync-copy-dest-remote-path` for the destination remote Azure path
 * `--sync-copy-dest-storage-account` for the destination remote Azure path